sergiolealdev/WeatherWidgetAngularJS/README.md

 # WeatherWidgetAngularJS
 Weather Widget 1.0 for AngularJS

-Simple widget to show current weather based on AngularJS.
+Very easy-to-use widget to show weather forecast, based on AngularJS.

 ###How to install